 What the new creationists want to do is to hide God within the vagaries of probability.
-This tactic does not work with the scientific community, but it gets a lot of leverage with the public at large, where scientific arguments often produce only glazed stares.
+This tactic does not work with the scientific community, but it gets a lot of leverage with the public at large, where scientific arguments often produce only eye-glaze.

-The philosophically inclined, including CSC fellow Robert Koons, and Stephen C. Meyer, argue that living organisms show evidence of design.
+The philosophically inclined, including CSC fellow Robert Koons, and Stephen C. Meyer, argue that living organism show evidence of design.
 This is a philosophically weak and shallow position.
-It supports my previous remarks that creationists tend not to be very deep thinkers.
+It supports my previous comments that creationists tend not to be very deep thinkers.

 The argument for design is revealed as anthropocentric, and not applicable to the physical sciences.
 In all the world and for all of history, only people (and other living things using a looser definition) do design.
-To impute design outside the realm of natural organisms is a stretch of the lowest order.
-The argument for design assumes that something or somebody, who has not suffered the living experience of competition with the elements and other life forms, feels the need to do design.
-Ironically, it appears that natural selection is the process that drives the practice of design by living organisms.
+To impute design outside the realm of human endeavor is a stretch of the lowest order.
+The argument for design assumes that something or somebody, who has not suffered the human experience of competition with the elements and other life forms, feels the need to do design.
+Ironically, what seems to be driving design by humans (and other life forms) seems to derive from natural selection at work.

-The new creationists realize they cannot present their case bald-faced.
+The new creationists realize they cannot present their case bald-faced in the public schools.
 Their approach must be more oblique.
 Here are a few tactics:

 Teach the controversy: Evolution is controversial.
-English translation: Insert into young minds the notion that real scientists have doubts about evolution, and you should, too.
+Teach students what the controversy is all about.
+What are other scientists saying about evolution?
+Teach it.
+English translation: Insert the idea into young minds the notion that real scientists have doubts about evolution, and you should, too.